r-tanya/Living-Lexicon/README.md

 # Living-Lexicon
-A personalized vocabulary-learning app with multiple display modes and sorting options.
+A personalized vocabulary-learning application with multiple display modes and sorting options.

 ### Introduction
 Do you ever come across an unfamiliar word, look up its definition, and then forget it when it comes up again?
 What if you could create a custom dictionary—a way to store and track the words that keep cropping up across your life, work, and hobbies?